 - Salt – I prefer kosher or sea salt.
 If you only have table salt handy, I recommend reducing the amount to half.

-- Flour – Standard all-purpose flour works best here, skip the cake flour, bread flour and wheat flour.
-Gluten-Free instructions below.
+- Flour – Standard all-purpose flour works best here; skip the cake, bread, and wheat flour.
+Gluten-free instructions are below.

 - Ground cinnamon

 - Granulated sugar – Regular white sugar, also known as caster sugar.

 Detailed instructions are included in the printable recipe below (scroll down).